-Usher Announces He Will Headline the 2024 Super Bowl Halftime Show
+Usher Announces He Will Headline The 2024 Super Bowl Halftime Show

 Usher has a big announcement – and we’re here for it!

-On Sunday, September 24, the singer announced that he will headline the 2024 Super Bowl Halftime Show!
-The 44 year old entertainer confirmed the news via a series of social media promo posts in collaboration with Apple Music and Roc Nation.
+On Sunday, Sept.
+24, the singer announced that he will headline the 2024 Super Bowl Halftime Show.
+The 44-year-old entertainer confirmed the news via a series of social media promo posts in collaboration with Apple Music and Roc Nation.
 In the video, Usher gets an urgent call from some of his famous friends – including a future version of himself – who give the musician the news about his big headlining spot.
 The skit is a play on his 2004 single, “Confessions” where he receives a phone call while in the studio before jumping into the iconic tune.

 Check out the post below.